Jeangowhy/opendocs/rfcs/rfc2822-email.md

 RFC 2822                Internet Message Format               April 2001

-# Appendix A. Example messages
+# /Appendix A. Example messages

    This section presents a selection of messages.
 These are intended to assist in the implementation of this standard, but should not be